A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 Habits that lead to harm can be examined and made sense of through *muhasabah* (self-accounting) and *muraqabah* (self-vigilance).
 It is far better to account for our deeds now than to be taken to task for them later.

 Spiritually, journalling allows us to tend to the garden of the heart and refine our character.
+It lets us trace the roots of our thoughts, emotions and behaviour — seeing where they branch, tangle, or need pruning so that they can result in virtue rather than in vice.
 Imam Al-Ghazali (R.A.) wrote in *Ayyuhal Walad* (“O Dear Son”) that rather than bury ourselves in endless learning, focusing on the matters of the heart through *muhasabah* (accounting), *muraqabah* (vigilance), *tafakkur* (contemplating), *du’a* (supplication), and *dhikr* (remembrance) is far more fruitful as we journey toward our Lord.

 Through journalling, we can own our errors and shortcomings, creating space for divine insight and guidance.
 Each entry is an opportunity to remove weeds and thorns that cause harm.
 We can instead nurture qualities such as contentment, gratitude, and patience — allowing us to receive fruits in the form of grace, peace, and faith.
 Removing blockages in our heart also means we have greater chances of entering those streams of joy, rapture and bliss.